Suhelkhan0101/Code-with-suhel-/README.md

 # Code-with-suhel-
-The practice in project of HTML, CSS and JavaScript
+The practice in project of HTML, CSS and JavaScript this practies of 30 days